ShuaibNuruddin/ShuaibNuruddin/README.md

 ## Hi there 👋.
 I'm Shuaib Nuruddin.
-I'm a BScHons Computer Science student at the University of Pretoria.
+I'm an MSc Computer Science student at the University of Pretoria.
 I'm passionate about Software Engineering and enjoy learning about new technologies.
 I am also interested in AI, Data Science and Cybersecurity.

 <!--
 **ShuaibNuruddin/ShuaibNuruddin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.